 1. Start By Getting to Know the Site

 I can’t tell you how many crappy pitches I’ve gotten for my content marketing blog.
 It is quickly apparent who hasn’t bothered to read a single post on my blog.
-I actually have a page that tells people interested exactly what our guest blogging guidelines are, but you’d be amazed how many people don’t read that.
+Most publications have a page that tells people interested exactly what their guest blogging guidelines are, but you’d be amazed at how many people don’t read that.

 The bar is set pretty low, folks.
 All you have to do is read some of the posts on a site you want to write for, and look for a page dedicated to the guest blogging process.
 Before you pitch the editor, consider whether what you want to write about is really a good fit for this site.
 Do the people you want to reach read it?
 Are these topics they’re interested in?
 Are your interests aligned?

 When I pitch a new blog, I usually offer up three potential topics, and I first search to make sure someone else hasn’t already covered them.
 That shows that I did my homework, and increases my chances of getting one of the pitches accepted.

 Here’s another thing that seems simple, but for many, deadlines are a challenge.
 Once an editor accepts your idea, ask when he’d like to have the completed article.
 Then turn it in before then.
 It’s not rocket science!